St Patrick's Marist College: Extracurricular and special programs

 The college has a sister school: Marist Nursery and Primary School in Viyalanmedu, Trichy.
 Every year, students organise a walkathon to raise money for this school.
 The College funded the entire construction of the now thriving preschool from just a slab in the ground.
 They also visit the school every year to serve the local community and be immersed in their culture.

 Students

 There are approximately 1000 students enrolled at St Patrick's Marist College.
 Upon enrolment at the college, students are divided amongst six homeroom groups: Chavoin (Jeanne Marie Chavoin), Edwin (Brother Edwin Farrell), Ludovic (St Ludovic), Mackillop (Mary MacKillop), Paul (St Paul) and Xavier (Francis Xavier).

-The Student Representative Council (SRC)

-Students have the option of involvement in the Student Representative Council (SRC).
-The student council includes class captains from all years, Junior Captains from Year 9, and College Captains from Year 12.
-The student council helps to promote student welfare and organise popular social and sporting events, as well as assist the College Leadership Team in developing College programs.
-House captains are selected by their Year 11 peers and are responsible for the six house groups' involvement in the college's swimming and athletics carnivals.

-Academics

-The college has a history of great performance in the HSC.
-It commonly ranks within the top 150 schools in NSW, with many distinguished achievers and all-rounders each year.
-The college offers a Gifted and Talented program for new students in Year 7, with accelerated subjects and classes.

 High Support Needs Centre

-St Patrick's Marist College is also home to ‘Wiyanga’, a purpose-built state-of-the-art facility that offers students with High Support Needs an alternate platform for learning and inclusion in Catholic Education Diocese of Parramatta system of schools.
+St Patrick's Marist College is also home to ‘Wiyanga’, a purpose-built state-of-the-art facility that offers students with High Support Needs an alternative platform for learning and inclusion in Catholic Education Diocese of Parramatta system of schools.
 College students are allowed to visit the students every day during breaks to talk and have fun.